 In Y2-Y6 there are planned phonic ‘catch-up’ sessions following a set model to address specific reading/writing gaps.
 These are short, sharp sessions lasting 10 minutes in length and taking place at least three times a week.

 Reading practice sessions

-After the May half term this year, children in reception, will apply their phonics knowledge by using a full matched decodable reader in a small group reading practice session.
+Children apply their phonics knowledge by using a full matched decodable reader individually or as part of small group reading practice session.